Let food be your medicine

 Sauerkraut (finely shredded cabbage that has been fermented by lactic acid bacteria)

 Tempeh (fermented soya beans)

 Tempeh is a great substitute for meat or tofu and an excellent source of vitamin B12.
 This vegetarian food can be sautéed, baked or eaten crumbled on salads.
-If prepared correctly, tempeh is also very low in salt, which makes it an ideal choice for those on a low-sodium diet.
+If prepared correctly, tempeh is also very low in salt, which makes it an ideal choice for those on a low-sodium or meat and dairy -free diet.

 Tips to recover from and avoid parasites